LucaRota4/The_Minority_Reports/docs/project-structure.md

 ## Frontend

-The `frontend/` directory contains a Next.js web application that provides the user interface for the Agora platform.
+The `frontend/` directory contains a Next.js web application that provides the user interface for the Minority Reports platform.
 It includes:

 - **Next.js App**: A modern React-based web application with routing and API endpoints.
 - **Subgraph Integration**: TheGraph subgraph for indexing and querying blockchain data efficiently.